nautobot/nautobot/nautobot/docs/development/natural-keys.md

 ## Implementing the Natural Key APIs

-In many model cases, Nautobot's default implementation of these APIs will suffice - as long as your model has any of the following, a default natural key will be automatically made available:
+In many model cases, Nautobot's default implementation of these APIs will suffice.
+As long as your model has any of the following, a default natural key will be automatically made available:

 - One or more `UniqueConstraint` declarations
 - Any `unique_together` declaration
 - Any field (other than `id`) that is set as `unique=True`.

-There are a few special cases that will need special handling.
+There are a few special cases that will need special handling as described below.

 ### Self-Referential Natural Keys

 An example of this can be seen with the `Location` model, where a given instance is only uniquely identified by its name **in combination with its parent**, which is another `Location`.
 Nautobot's default implementation would fall into an infinite recursion when trying to identify the Location's natural key fields, since they would be identified as  `("name", "parent__name", "parent__parent__name", "parent__parent__parent__name", ...)`.

 In a case like this, Nautobot is able to support _variadic_ natural keys, where the number and listing of natural keys may vary depending on the data of a given instance.
-To make this work, you will need to override two natural key related APIs on your model, `natural_key_field_lookups` and `natural_key_args_to_kwargs`, as follows:
+To make this work, you will need to override two APIs related to natural keys on your model (`natural_key_field_lookups` and `natural_key_args_to_kwargs`) as follows:

 ```python
 class Location(TreeModel):